grunk-dev/grunk/docs/usage.rst

 When working with plugins, I
 have to use grunk's :ref:`dynamic mode<dynamic-mode>`, while the :ref:`first example<getting-started>` used grunk's
 :ref:`static mode<static-mode>`.
-In essence, this means that all features of the above feature tree are now instances of ``Feature<Reflect::DynamicObject>``, se also :ref:`design principles<design-dynamic-sublanguage>`.
+In essence, this means that all features of the above feature tree are now instances of ``Feature<Reflect::DynamicObject>``, see also :ref:`design principles<design-dynamic-sublanguage>`.
 Because the plugins are loaded at runtime, the calling code does not know about the type ``SomePluginA::MyDouble`` and the functions ``SomePluginA::add`` and ``SomePluginB::multiply`` directly.
 Instead, it relies on a runtime reflection system used by grunk's plugin system.